 Studies show that 80+% of parents consider learning coding to be at least as or more important than learning math and English.
 Want to find the perfect coding lesson for kids?
 Look no further.

 Today we've pulled together a handy guide for how to introduce kids to coding including some free coding lessons.
 The best part about these clever lessons is that they're designed in a way that kids can quickly begin making their own games within their first session.
 Here are some of the best ways to get to the good stuff fast!
+Get started with award-winning live online free coding classes designed by experts from Google, Stanford, and MIT to discover the magic in technology.

 Join a free coding lesson for kids today